cybertraining-dsc/fa20-523-309/project/project.md

 | No Disease  | 0.56      | 0.57   | 0.57     |
 | Has Disease | 0.56      | 0.56   | 0.56     |

+## 5. Conclusion

+be addressed as the project nears completion

 ## Project Timeline